broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 ---

 **Want to try out the GVS workflow?**
-To get started using the GVS workflow in Terra with example data, follow the instructions in the [GVS Quickstart](<LINK_TO_QS>).
+To get started using the GVS workflow in Terra with example data, follow the instructions in the [GVS Beta Quickstart](<LINK_TO_QS>).
 To run the GVS workflow on your own sample data, follow the instructions in the tutorial, [Upload data to Terra and run the GVS workflow](<LINK_TO_DOC>).

 ---